TariqullslamHridoy/Personel-Website/README.md

 You can use it on your website.
 But some files need to be changed, index.Html should be used by you and Script.js on line 105 with your date of birth.

 ![image](https://github.com/TariqullslamHridoy/Personel-Website/assets/110732307/f065c6f8-012b-4f7e-bdcd-99766fbb00a1)
+You can use it on your website download
+[Md Tariqul IsIam (Hridoy).zip (https://github.com/TariqullslamHridoy/Personel-Website/files/11834807/Md.Tariqul.IsIam.Hridoy.zip)

 All rights reserved © 2023 by Md Tariqul IsIam (Hridoy)